How I Got Banned From Sports Betting (Using Maths)

 Why Bookmakers Hate Arbers (And How They Catch You)

-• Guaranteed Loss (for one bookie): Every successful arb means at least one of the involved bookmakers is offering odds that guarantee they will lose money on that specific market if the arber covers all outcomes.
+- Guaranteed Loss (for one bookie): Every successful arb means at least one bookmaker loses money on that market.

-• Not Recreational: Arbers don't behave like typical punters.
-They bet on obscure markets, use unusual stake sizes (like $357.14 instead of a round $100 or $500), and often snap up odds moments after they appear, especially if they are 'mispriced'.
+- Not Recreational: Arbers bet on obscure markets, use precise stake sizes (like $357.14 instead of a round $500), and snap up mispriced odds within seconds.

-• Value Extraction: Arbers consistently take 'value odds' – odds that are mathematically higher than the true probability, even accounting for the vig.
-Bookies want bettors taking the other side, the side with poor value.
+- Value Extraction: Arbers consistently take odds that are mathematically higher than the true probability.
+Bookies want bettors on the other side.

-• Stake Size: Betting precise, unrounded amounts calculated by arb software is a huge red flag.
+- Stake Size: Precise, unrounded amounts calculated by arb software.

-• Market Choice: Consistently betting on obscure leagues or specific bet types (like Asian Handicaps) where arbs are more common.
+- Market Choice: Consistently betting obscure leagues or specific bet types where arbs are common.

-• Speed: Always taking the peak odds just before they drop.
+- Speed: Always taking peak odds just before they drop.

-• Betting Patterns: Only betting when mathematically advantageous odds are available, rather than betting consistently on favourite teams or events.
+- Betting Patterns: Only betting when mathematically advantageous odds appear, never on favourite teams.

-• IP Address/Device Linking: Attempting to use multiple accounts from the same device or IP can link them.
+- IP Address/Device Linking: Using multiple accounts from the same device or IP.

-• Withdrawal Patterns: Consistent small profits and frequent withdrawals can raise flags.
+- Withdrawal Patterns: Consistent small profits and frequent withdrawals.

 The Inevitable Ban Hammer: Gubbing and Closures